Jessybrenens/Manus/World.md

 1. **The Sovereignty Sectors (1-7)**: Controlled by the militaristic Nexus Sovereignty under Director Voss and Commander Varda.
 Features the most reliable life support systems, strict population control, and the highest security presence.
 The Sovereignty maintains control over the dome's primary water purification facilities and defensive systems.

 2. **The Freeport Collective (Sectors 8-11)**: A loose alliance of merchants, information brokers, and service providers.
 The dome's primary marketplace exists here, where faction identities blur in the universal language of trade.
 Less regulated than Sovereignty territory but maintains essential order through a complex system of mutual agreements.
+Recently revealed to have a significant research division with medical and technological capabilities.

 3. **The Deep Warren (Sectors 12-17)**: The most densely populated and resource-scarce region, home to approximately 30,000 people living in cramped conditions with minimal environmental controls.
 Power structures here are fluid, with various groups rising and falling based on control of specific resources or access points.